With the end of the year fast approaching, it’s time to look back at your 2024 with The Real Estate Agent’s Year-End Review Checklist.

 - Collect reviews and testimonials to publish on your website and social media platforms.

 - Publish a “thank you” post across all platforms.
-Something like, With 2020 coming to a close, I want to personally thank all the buyers and sellers who trusted me to represent them this year.
+Something like, With 2024 coming to a close, I want to personally thank all the buyers and sellers who trusted me to represent them this year.
 It’s been my great pleasure to be able to work with you, and I’m excited to see what’s in store for you in the coming year!
-Tag all your clients and share a few photos if you’ve been given permission by the clients to do so.
+Tag all your clients and share a few photos if you’ve been permitted by the clients to do so.
 Depending on your market and niche, you may even want to take out an ad in the local newspaper or print real estate publications with this message.

 3. Finance